 Integrity and professionalism are the hallmarks of being a professional accountant.
 However, from time to time not all members adhere to those expectations.
-Our investigation and discipline process is designed to provide an aggrieved party the opportunity to have a complaint investigated and where a member's behaviour is determined to be less than professional, appropriate action will be taken.
+Our investigation and discipline process is designed to provide an aggrieved party the opportunity to have a complaint investigated.
+Each complaint will be investigated and where a member's behaviour is determined to be less than professional, appropriate action will be taken.